We recommend wearing a mask when attending in-person programs.

 Please visit our calendar to see the online and in-person events we offer.

-Wednesday, August 10 at 11 AM (In the Carlo Meeting Room) Learn the basics of how to download ebooks, audiobooks and magazines with Libby.
-Navigate the app, borrow a title and send to your Kindle Paperwhite or read in the Libby app.
+Wednesday, February 8 at 11 AM (Friends Community Room) Learn the basics of how to download ebooks, audiobooks and magazines with Libby.
+Navigate the app, borrow a title and read or listen in the Libby app.
 Registration Required.
-What to bring: Northville District Library card and PIN number Tablet…Read More
+Class Requirements: Northville District Library card and PIN number Tablet or smartphoneRead More

 Wednesday, February 8 at 6:45 PM (ONLINE) An Introduction to the design principles of the leading naturalistic landscape designer in the world and designer of Oudolf Garden Detroit.
 Deborah Chud has “cracked the code” to the magic behind them.
 You’ll never look at gardens (including your own) the same way again.
 Register.Read More

 Monday, February 13 at 7 PM (Friends Community Room) Between the Lines Book Discussion: The Yellow House by Sarah M. Broom Non-Fiction A brilliant, haunting and unforgettable memoir from about the inexorable pull of home and family, set in a shotgun house in New Orleans East.
 Register.Read More

 Wednesday, February 15 at 11 AM (at the Community Center) Day of Days by John Smolens Succeeding January’s discussion of a non-fiction account of the 1927 Bath School Massacre in Michigan, we will explore a fictionalized version of the same event in Day of Days, a 2022 Michigan Notable Book.
 Registration requested.Read More